InquisitorJax/Training/Projects/Project0.2.md

  Fork and implement the design for:
  https://github.com/pragmaproducts/pragma-screengen

- You will need to have both npm and jspm installed.
- If you don't already, install nodejs from https://nodejs.org/en/ and jspm as:

- `npm install -g jspm`

  Please note that you will be using JSON so you will need to familiarize yourself with what that is.

+ ## Before you start
+ you will need:
+ 1. Nodejs minimum version of 8 https://nodejs.org/en/
+ 1. jspm install globally `npm install -g jspm`
+ 1. build utilities commandline installed globally `npm install -g build-utilities-commandline`
+ 1. http-server `npm install -g http-server`

  ## Getting started
  1. Read the template document to understand the schema rules